selvaganesa/android-sdk-samples/calc-jni-cmake/README.md

-Hello JNI
+HelloCalcJNI
 =========
-Hello JNI is an Android sample that uses JNI to call C code from a Android Java Activity.
+HelloCalcJNI is an Android sample that uses JNI to call C code from a Android Java Activity.

 This sample uses the new [Android Studio CMake plugin](http://tools.android.com/tech-docs/external-c-builds) with C++ support.
 For how to use Android Studio, refer to [Hello-CMake codelab](https://codelabs.developers.google.com/codelabs/android-studio-cmake/index.html)